PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Compliance with the Open Science Policy

 \section{Compliance with the Open Science Policy}

 We are committed to the Open Science Policy and will make our research artifacts, such as code and non-sensitive data, publicly available upon publication.
-This ensures that our work can be replicated and verified by others in the community.
+This ensures that our work can be replicated and verified by others in the community. {Specifically, the following artifacts will be made publicly available upon acceptance: 1) The full implementation of the \sys framework, including all components necessary for replication, such as the fuzz-testing module, mutation strategies, and the two-level judge module; 2) Detailed scripts and configuration files for running the experiments and reproducing all results presented in the paper.
+This includes scripts for evaluating attack success rates, processing intermediate results, and running comparative baselines.}

-To prevent misuse, we will not publicly release any harmful content, such as specific jailbreak prompts.
-These materials will only be shared with verified researchers upon request, following a careful review process.
+{To prevent misuse, we will not publicly release any harmful content, such as specific jailbreak prompts.
+These prompts, as well as any outputs containing potentially harmful responses, will remain restricted to the research team and will only be shared with verified researchers upon request.
+Access requests will be subjected to a strict review process to ensure ethical use.} Our goal is to balance transparency with responsibility, safeguarding against potential harm while enabling meaningful scientific progress.

 Our submission includes a clearly-marked section on ethical considerations, and we have followed the conference's ethical guidelines throughout our research.
 By doing so, we aim to contribute to open science while safeguarding against potential harms.